cristicmf/dao/dao-core/README.md

 #### Deployment

-Deployment to an Ethereum chain can be done using `dao-core/script/ethereum/deployer.js`.
+Deployment to an Ethereum chain can be done using `dao-core/script/ethereum/deploy.js`.

+It is possible to deploy Doug and run some calls as well, using `dao-core/script/ethereum/deploy_and_test.js`

-There will be more deployment options later.
+There will be more options later.

 #### Building/rebuilding of contracts